 |Diplopia ||15 ||Facial palsy ||1 |

 |Bladder ||4 ||Falling ||1 |

 Sensory symptoms are varied and include both paresthesias (e.g., tingling, prickling sensations, formications, “pins and needles,” or painful burning) and hypesthesia (e.g., reduced sensation, numbness, or a “dead” feeling).
 Unpleasant sensations (e.g., feelings that body parts are swollen, wet, raw, or tightly wrapped) are also common.
 Sensory impairment of the trunk and legs below a horizontal line on the torso (a sensory level) indicates that the spinal cord is the origin of the sensory disturbance.
 It is often accompanied by a bandlike sensation of tightness around the torso.
 Pain is a common symptom of MS, experienced by >50% of patients.
 Pain can occur anywhere on the body and can change locations over time.

 Optic neuritis (ON) presents as diminished visual acuity, dimness, or decreased color perception (desaturation) in the central field of vision.
 These symptoms can be mild or may progress to severe visual loss.
 Rarely, there is complete loss of light perception.
 Visual symptoms are generally monocular but may be bilateral.
-Periorbital pain (aggravated by eye movement) often precedes or accompanies the visual ...
+Periorbital pain (aggravated by eye ...